hashicorp/nomad/website/source/docs/job-specification/template.html.md

 }
 ```

 Make sure you set `generate_lease=true` on the `pki/issue/foo` role in Vault's PKI backend.
-Otherwise the template stanze will frequently render a new certificate (approximately every minute) which is probably not what you want.
+Otherwise the template stanza will frequently render a new certificate (approximately every minute) which is probably not what you want.

 ### Vault KV API v1